 With reliance on advanced technologies quickly rising, insurers should be much more proactive in working with their talent recruiters to seek out individuals experienced in these cutting-edge areas.
 An alternative is to enhance their training programs so they may quickly get recruits up to speed with the latest data and technology tools available to claims professionals, while also schooling them on the exponential roles they will be expected to fill in conjunction with technology transformations.

-There may be no “magic formula” for exponential claims transformations since carriers should take customised approaches based on their line of business and customer segment.
+There may be no “magic formula” for exponential claims transformations since carriers should take customized approaches based on their line of business and customer segment.
 However, feedback from those interviewed helped us distill these important guideposts for the transition:

 This tripart strategic game plan should be tied closely to recruitment and training efforts so insurers can either acquire and/or develop the necessary skill sets cited in figure 3 for exponential claims transformation.
 Roles and responsibilities may also need to be reassigned or redesigned so that staff and technology-driven elements of claims management complement one another, allowing team members to focus on higher-level duties while leaving room for ongoing personal engagement with customers when necessary.

 Adaptability will be crucial.
-Claims professionals can’t afford to think in a static way as the evolution in systems, processes and tools accelerates to keep up with intensifying competition and rising customer expectations.
+Claims professionals can’t afford to think in a static way as the evolution in systems, processes, and tools accelerates to keep up with intensifying competition and rising customer expectations.

 “We’re already seeing big changes, but over the next five years our jobs will be very different in ways perhaps we can’t even imagine,” a multiline carrier’s CCO noted when asked what developments excited him about claims as well as what looming challenges were keeping him up at night.
 “What sounds far-fetched in claims handling will be routine before long.”